-In addition to the spectacular landscape, Panama has a vibrant culture that’s an electrifying mix of cosmopolitan growth and indigenous traditions.
+In addition to these spectacular tourist attractions, Panama has a vibrant culture that’s an electrifying mix of cosmopolitan growth and indigenous traditions.
 From the historic old towns to the rural villages, it’s easy to get lost in the unique atmosphere that surrounds the region.
-If you’re looking for a country that’s overflowing in natural beauty and influenced by centuries of ancient cultures, then look no further than Panama!
+If you’re looking for a country that’s overflowing in natural beauty and influenced by centuries of ancient cultures, then look no further than these things to do in Panama!

 15. Gulf of Chiriqui National Marine Park